jomael/delphi-detours-library/DDetours.md

   : Pointer; overload;
 function InterceptCreate(const TargetInterface; MethodIndex: Integer; const InterceptProc: Pointer; Options: Byte = v1compatibility): Pointer; overload;
 ```
-This function can hook (redirect) the TargetProc to the InterceptProc .
+This function can hook (redirect) the TargetProc to the InterceptProc.

-**TargetProc :**  A pointer to the target function that you are going to hook .
+**TargetProc:** A pointer to the target function that you are going to hook.

-**InterceptProc :** A pointer to the intercept function, this one will be executed instead of the original function.
+**InterceptProc:** A pointer to the intercept function, this one will be executed instead of the original function.

-**Options :** Actually, there is only one option that can be used ('ST').
+**Options:** Actually, there is only one option that can be used ('ST').
   * ST:**Suspend all thread.**

-**Module :** Library or Module Name.
+**Module:** Library or Module Name.

-**MethodName :** Function name that you will hook.
+**MethodName:** Function name that you will hook.

-**ForceLoadModule :** if True the DDL will try to load the module/library if it's not loaded.
+**ForceLoadModule:** if True, the DDL will try to load the module/library if it's not loaded.

 **TargetInterface:** The interface that containts the method that you are going to hook.

 **MethodIndex:** Method's Index inside the interface .
-  * Zero based counting : you must start counting from **zero**.
+  * Zero based counting: you must start counting from **zero**.
   * Counting must be from the top to the bottom.
   * You must count all methods declared in parents interface.

-**Return :** The return value is a pointer to the **TrampoLine function**.
+**Return:** The return value is a pointer to the **TrampoLine function**.
 The **TrampoLine function** can execute the original function (TargetProc).

-If the function succeeds, the return value is a pointer to the TrampoLine function .
+If the function succeeds, the return value is a pointer to the TrampoLine function.
 If the function fails , the return value is **nil**.

 ## InterceptRemove ##
 ```delphi
 function InterceptRemove(const Trampo: Pointer; Options: Byte = v1compatibility): Integer;
 ```
 Remove the registered hook from the TargetProc.

-**Trampoline :** A pointer to the Trampoline that was returned by the **InterceptCreate** function .It is necessary that you provide a valid parameter .
+**Trampoline:** A pointer to the Trampoline that was returned by the **InterceptCreate** function .It is necessary that you provide a valid parameter .

 **Return:** The function returns the number of hook that are still alive.